 Update: June 22, 2021

 And as luck would have it, now in mid-2021, I’ve baked so much and given away so much bread that I’ve decided to officially start a micro-bakery out of my house called Dawg House Bakery.
-I want to start fairly humbly with this by doing custom bakes for private and corporate events and will eventually scale up my production to handle farmers’ markets and larger special events.
+I’m starting fairly humbly with this by doing custom bakes for private and small corporate events and will eventually scale up my production to handle farmers’ markets and larger special events.
 And you’ll notice that if you go to goofydawg.net, it automatically redirects to dawghousebakery.com.
 I decided that if I was going to take the plunge, I was going to go all the way with the Dawg House identity.